bungeemonkee/Configgy/README.md

 * Finish Inline documentation
 * Simple CSV list coercer property attribute
     * This could be problematic and might get cut

+## Thanks

+Thanks to Alex Bielen for the awesome logo!